imagej/imagej.github.io/pages/BigStitcher_Global_optimization.md

   - **Two-Round using Metadata to align unconnected Tiles:** same as **Identify wrong links and handle unconnected Tiles:** (see above)

-{% capture includecontent %} The computational cost of the global optimization is relatively minor in comparison to the pairwise shift calculation.
-We therefore recommend to use the **Two-Round using Metadata to align unconnected Tiles** strategy (and do so by default in the Simple Mode). {% endcapture %}
+{% include sidebox-right content='The computational cost of the global optimization is relatively minor in comparison to the pairwise shift calculation.
+We therefore recommend to use the """Two-Round using Metadata to align unconnected Tiles""" strategy (and do so by default in the Simple Mode).' %}

-{% include info-box content=includecontent %}

 If you opt for any of the **iterative strategies**, you have to consider the two error thresholds, which determine when to stop dropping bad